SalomePlatform/smesh/doc/gui/input/offset_elements.rst

 	.. image:: ../images/offset_filter_for_faces_gui.png
 		:align: center

-	* Define the desired criterias and then click the **Apply and Close** button to confirm the selection of elements.
+	* Define the desired criteria and then click the **Apply and Close** button to confirm the selection of elements.
 	* Set **Offset** value and mesh creation **options** as done for the first case.

 #.
 Click the **Apply** or **Apply and Close** button to confirm the operation.